cspen/RESTful-App/README.md

 	setting the headers and other fields for each unique request within the method for handling the event.

+	- Design -
-	Currently I'm designing the system to utilize three methods for each request.
-The first method acts as an event handler and calls the AJAX method, the second method makes the AJAX request, and the third method updates the DOM.
-The third method is the callback method passed to the AJAX method.
-Here is the current design:
+	Currently I'm designing the system to utilize three functions for each request.
+The first function acts as an event handler/controller and calls the second function, the second function makes the AJAX request, and the third function handles the server response, displays any error messages, and updates the DOM.
+The third method is the callback method passed to the AJAX (second) function.
+Here is the current
+	design:

 	Human clicks something -> EventHandler -> AJAX -> AJAXcallback

-	By not using a single AJAX method not only would it be easier to set request headers and other information unique to each AJAX call but it will also reduce the method chain from three to two.
+	By not using a single AJAX method not only would it be easier to set request headers and other information unique to each AJAX call but it will also reduce the function chain from three to two.

-UPDATE 2018-08-31
+	- not featured -
 	I've decided to not implement a search feature because the current architecture is too weak.
 I didn't have a search feature in mind initially.
 To implement search, I would need a search feature on the